Snowflake Data Share

 • <NAME> with the database name of your choice.

-• <PROVIDER_ACCOUNT>.<SHARE_NAME> with the data obtained from the Name column following the initial query (for example, COVEO.PROVIDER.COVEO_UA).
+• <PROVIDER_ACCOUNT> with the information obtained from the owner_account column following the initial query.

-4. Run the following statement to grant database access to the user role:
+3. Run the following statement to grant the database access to the user role:

 GRANT IMPORTED PRIVILEGES ON DATABASE <NAME> TO ROLE <ROLE>;